aahamlin/aahamlin.github.io/index.md

 # Andrew A Hamlin

-**PRODUCT** - Engineering leader with full-stack development background.
-Passionate about delighting customers by delivering meaningful, well-crafted products.
+My software engineering interests and guiding principles come from my early exposure to Extreme Programming and I have continued striving for continual improvements and simplifications in the engineering process throughout my career.
+There should never be more process than absolutely necessary to support, facilitate and encourage the team.
+Teams should be given ownership and welcome accountability in their commitment to the craft of building great software.

-**EXPERTISE** - Champions a continuous improvement mindset.
+Champions a continuous improvement mindset.
 Designed and implemented globalized enterprise systems on Windows and Linux platforms using a Secure Software Development Lifecycle (SSDLC).
 Trained and mentored teams on continuous delivery, test automation and test-driven development (TDD) practices.
 Managed globally distributed teams including offshore vendors.

-**CUSTOMER** - Transformed the sustained engineering process; defined and measured key performance indicators (KPI), applied data-driven changes and was consistently meeting 100% of service-level agreements within 6 months; awarded _2013 Employee Recognition Award_.
+Transformed the sustained engineering process; defined and measured key performance indicators (KPI), applied data-driven changes and was consistently meeting 100% of service-level agreements within 6 months; awarded _2013 Employee Recognition Award_.

 > "You turned the SE function around and our KLAS scores are already improving.
 You and your team have direct impact on the success of the IAM business."
 > _Ralf Klein, VP IAM Products, Caradigm_